metacontroller/metacontroller/docs/_guide/install.md

 ## Configuration

-The Metacontroller server has a few settings that can be configured with command-line flags (by editing the Metacontroller Deployment in `manifests/metacontroller.yaml`):
+The Metacontroller server has a few settings that can be configured with command-line flags (by editing the Metacontroller StatefulSet in `manifests/metacontroller.yaml`):

 | Flag | Description |